albar965/littlenavmap-manual/en/MENUS.md

 #### ![Reverse Flight Plan](../images/icons/routereverse.png "Reverse Flight Plan") Reverse Flight Plan {#reverse-flight-plan}

 Swaps departure and destination and reverses order of all intermediate waypoints.
 A default runway is assigned for the new departure start position.

+Note that this function does not consider one-way airways in the X-Plane database and might result in an invalid flight plan.

 #### ![Adjust Flight Plan Altitude](../images/icons/routeadjustalt.png "Adjust Flight Plan Altitude") Adjust Flight Plan Altitude {#adjust-flight-plan-alt}